 Don’t skip the salt (unless for a health reason) as it helps with the flavour.
 You might find pancakes without salt a bit bland.

-If you want to keep these pancakes as sugar free as possible then use some extra almonds or fruit and skip the honey drizzle.
+If you want to keep these pancakes as sugar free as possible then use some extra almonds or fruit and skip the honey or maple syrup drizzle.
 Otherwise anything goes!

 - Raspberries